 - At the end of the Burn the Witch! scene in Monty Python and the Holy Grail, it's revealed that the woman really is a witch, despite all the fabricated evidence and Insane Troll Logic the peasants have used against her.
 Also, when someone suggests making a bridge out of her to see if she's made of wood, he's shot down because bridges can be made of stone as well.

 - In The Princess Bride, there is a complex example.
 Inigo is able to track down Westley when he hears his scream, and when questioned by Fezzik how he knows it's him, Inigo replies that it is the sound of ultimate suffering and he is the only one who could feel it that night due to his true love marrying another.
 Technically, it's because he was just tortured to mostly-death.
+However, he was tortured purely out of spite because Prince Humperdinck realized Princess Buttercup loved Westley instead of him.